-Anyone who knows me knows that I am not a hunter, but I do allow my dogs to practice their “hunting” skills as long as no animals are being hurt in the process.
+Anyone who knows me knows that I am not a hunter, but I do allow my dogs to practice their “hunting” skills with no intent to actually kill anything.
 It's a great energy-burning outlet for them and a chance to do what comes naturally to them.
-I find it very interesting to observe the differences in “hunting” styles between breeds.
+I find it very interesting to observe the differences in “hunting” styles among breeds.

 Vizslas, like Romeo, are Pointers.
 Though not scenthounds like Bloodhounds and others, they certainly use their sense of smell far more than their vision when searching for prey.
 Romeo's nose tends to be to the ground far more than Jahzara's.
 While she's watching for bunnies, Romeo is tracking their scent.
 He can usually tell whether or not there is a bunny hiding there right now or not.